An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Computational Complexity

-\begin{lemma} At any given time $r$, the numbers of the ridge points are $O(n)$. \end{lemma} \begin{proof} The number of the ridge points in $W(r)$ is equal to or less than the number of vertex events happened, so it is $O(n)$.
+\begin{lemma} At any given time $r$, the number of the ridge points is $O(n)$. \end{lemma} \begin{proof} The number of the ridge points in $W(r)$ is equal to or less than the number of vertex events happened, so it is $O(n)$. \end{proof}